open-alchemy/Package/database/README.md

 - `test`: runs the tests for the package in supported python versions,
 - `build`: builds the database package,
-- `release-required`: determines whether a release to PyPI is required,
+- `deploy`: deploys database infrastructure to AWS,
-- `deploy`: deploys database infrastructure to AWS and
+- `release-required`: determines whether a release to PyPI is required and
 - `release`: a combination of deploying to test and production PyPI and executing tests on the published packages